Paul Harrell’s Top 5 2020 Handguns for Concealed Carry / Personal Protection / Home Defense

 We’ve featured some of Paul Harrell’s “top five handgun” videos here before, including his top 5 iconic American handguns and his top 5 handguns for beginners.
 This time, it’s a new video he just released entitled “Paul’s Top 5 Handguns (Updated for 2020).”

-Paul is revisiting this topic because one of his earlier two versions was noisy and now he has new & different handguns available to him for testing — and, as he says, “because the situation has changed.”
+Paul is revisiting this topic because one of his earlier two versions was noisy.
+Now he has new and different handguns available to him for testing and, as he says, “because the situation has changed.”

 He tosses in one of his favorite disclaimers (“nothing I say today should be inferred as a recommendation”), which seems a bit pointless in light of the fact that many viewers take all of his lists as recommendations… but he clarifies it by allowing that different people have different needs & tastes and what’s right for him is not necessarily right for someone else (my phrasing).